Strap yourself in for cinema's greatest pulse-pounders

 1. Vertigo (1958)

 Time is vital for the true appreciation of artisanal cheeses and vintage wines, and the same applies to Hitchcock's masterpiece Vertigo.
 It did okay at the time of release, recouping its budget and all, but it failed to make a real impression with critics.
-Steadily that changed with most cinephiles now agreeing that this is arguably Hitchcock's finest work.
+Steadily, that consensus was duly re-evaluated, as most cinephiles now agree that this is Hitchcock's finest work.